Livable Garden Centre | Livable Basics

 Perennials

 Perennials are plants that live for more than two years.
-They typically grow, flower, and produce seeds over multiple years without needing to be replanted each year.
+They typically grow, flower, and produce seeds over multiple seasons without needing to be replanted each year.

 PH (Potential of Hydrogen)